PCT Blood Test: 27 Essential Facts for Better Health

 What Is the PCT Blood Test Used For?

-In clinical settings, we use the pct blood test mainly in three situations:
+In clinical settings, we use the PCT blood test mainly in three situations:

 Diagnosing or supporting the diagnosis of sepsis in very sick patients